Online Piano Competition Application Information

 The participant may list the links in his or her desired play order.

-Note that failure to properly scrub any audio artifacts of the participant’s identity, including spoken dialogue or vocalization of any sort on the audio proper, or mention of the Seattle International Piano Competition and Festival contained on the host’s linked page or title will result in the instant disqualification of the participant without notice or refund.
+Note that failure to properly scrub any audio artifacts of the participant’s identity, including spoken dialogue or vocalization of any sort on the audio proper, or mention of the Pacific Stars International Piano Competition and Festival contained on the host’s linked page or title will result in the instant disqualification of the participant without notice or refund.
 The PSIPC takes no responsibility or liability to review or sanitize recordings to ensure recordings adhere to the above guidelines and requirements.

 Although the video quality must be clear enough to recognize the participant and speak to the authenticity of the performance, the most important aspect is the audio quality.
 The use of a well-prepared and maintained acoustic piano is strongly urged, as is the efforts taken to produce an audio of high fidelity.